fDynamoSystems/jotter-app/docs/Ideas.md

 - Make ModeManager more object oriented, separate different modes into classes with callable functions?

+## Memory additions

+- Keep track of select index in search
+- Keep track of scroll and cursor position in write

 ## Dev

 - Add jest runner groups